Victimisation, discriminatory harassment or sexual harassment is not tolerated at the University of Gävle.

 - Write down!
 Note time, place and describe the event.
 This can be important documentation if you decide to take the matter further.

 - Tell a member of staff at the University whom you trust about the incident.
-You can also contact the University´s student representative (studentombud) at Gefle Student Union.
+You can also contact the University´s student representative (studentombud).